 Figure 2 – Security in a Service Plane.

 A group of NSAs that together form a trusted Service Plane will be self-regulating.
-Misbehaving NSAs will be called to account by the community, and in the worst case such a NSA will be removed from the Service Plane.
+NSA administrators are responsible for performing regulation through manual actions.
+Misbehaving NSAs MUST be called to account by the community, and in the worst case such a NSA will be removed from the Service Plane.
 There are no automated mechanisms for detecting or removing an NSA deemed to be “misbehaving”.

+A framework for the passing of security related attributes with the NSI messaging header is defined in [GFD.212].
+This framework is based on flexible SAML attribute statements that are chosen for their ability to model generic security related attributes in a well-defined XML schema.
+However, [GFD.212] does not specify a formal use for the “sessionSecurityAttr” attribute, instead leaving it for further study.
+Within this document a formalized use of these SAML attribute statements is provided for modelling security related information.

+The sessionSecurityAttr is used to implement two classes of security attribute defined to help deliver integration with end-user authentication, authorization, and policy mechanisms.
+The first class are considered mandatory and are used by NSAs within the Service Plane to perform functions such as user identity tracking for the purpose of auditing and troubleshooting.
+The second class of security attributes are those conveying external authorization information transparently through the Service Plane.
+This second type is typically populated by uRA (client NSA) for the communication of authorization information to uPA (NSA associated with resources).
+Section 7 will discuss the use of the sessionSecurityAttr in more detail.

+The mechanism by which the uRA and uPA authorize a user access is a deployment decision and is out of scope of the NSI protocol.

 Access to the Service Plane

 An NSI Connection Service request is any RA to PA Connection Service message as listed in table 2 of the NSI Connection Service v2.0 [GFD.212].
-An Ultimate Requester Agent (uRA) is a Requester Agent that is the originator of a Connection Service request, and responsible for providing users/applications access to NSI connection services.
+A uRA is a Requester Agent that is the originator of a Connection Service request, and responsible for providing users/applications access to NSI connection services.
 The uRA is the source of NSI Connection Service messages in a Service Plane, initiating messaging at the root of the tree or start of the chain, hence the designation of “Ultimate” requester agent.

 The uRA is responsible for establishing the identity of the Originating Entity that has requested access to the NSI Connection Services.
 How this identity is established is a local matter (TLS client authentication, authentication through Identity Provider, local user accounts, access tokens, etc.).